 The CSSF has reminded the professionals under its anti-money laundering (AML) and combating the financing of terrorism (CFT) supervision that investment funds should be registered on goAML, an electronic platform to be used to declare any suspicious transactions to the Luxembourg Financial Intelligence Unit (FIU).
+SIFs, SICARs and registered or authorised AIFMs (among other entities) are required to complete an AML/CFT market entry form when applying for authorisation to the CSSF.
 Investments funds supervised by the CSSF for AML-CFT purposes should further designate a person responsible for compliance with the professional obligations as regards the fight against money laundering and terrorist financing (RR), and a compliance officer at appropriate hierarchical level (RC) to be able to declare any suspicious transactions to the FIU without delay, as the case may be, and inform the CSSF accordingly.
+The RC of investment funds supervised by the CSSF for AML/CFT purposes is further required to file an AML/CFT report to the CSSF on a yearly basis (the RC report).
+Since the publication of CSSF Circular 24/854 on 29 February 2024, a new submission procedure is available for the RC of investment funds supervised by the CSSF to submit a new template of AML/CFT RC summary report on the CSSF's eDesk platform which replaces the former RC Report.
+The annual AML/CFT risk assessment which was provided in addition to the former RC Report is no longer required.